Luka Dončić: Early life

 According to his family, Dončić first touched a basketball when he was seven months old and frequently played with a miniature hoop in his room by age one.
-He played various sports in his childhood, including football, which he later quit after growing too tall.
-At age seven, he began playing organized basketball at a primary school in Ljubljana.
-His opponents at the time were up to ten years old, as Dončić reflected: "I was always training and playing with older kids who had much more experience than me.
+Dončić played various sports in his childhood, including football, which he later quit after growing too tall.
+At age seven, Dončić began playing organized basketball at a primary school in Ljubljana.
+His opponents at the time were up to 10 years old, as Dončić reflected: "I was always training and playing with older kids who had much more experience than me.
 Many of them were bigger and faster than me too, so I had to beat them with my brain."
-He admired Greek basketball player Vassilis Spanoulis from his early teenage years, stating that he was "enchanted" by him.
-He wore the number 7 at Real Madrid in honor of Spanoulis.
-Dončić also grew up admiring American basketball player LeBron James.
+Dončić admired Greek basketball player Vassilis Spanoulis from his early teenage years, stating that he was "enchanted" by him.
+Dončić wore the number 7 at Real Madrid in honor of Spanoulis.
+Dončić also grew up admiring the American basketball player LeBron James.

 Youth career

 Union Olimpija

 When Dončić was eight, his father started playing for his hometown club Union Olimpija.
-Olimpija Basketball School coach Grega Brezovec invited Luka to practice with players his age.
-Dončić was initially expected to practice with players his age.
-Still, only 16 minutes into his first training session, the coaching staff moved him to the 11-year-old group.
+Olimpija Basketball School coach Grega Brezovec invited Dončić to practice with players his age.
+Only 16 minutes into his first training session, the coaching staff moved Dončić to the 11-year-old group.
 Starting in the next session, he primarily practiced with Olimpija's under-14 team.
-Still, due to league rules, he only played for the club's under-12 selection team, coming off the bench against opponents three or four years older than him.
+Still, due to league rules, Dončić only played for the club's under-12 selection team, coming off the bench against opponents three or four years older than him.
 Despite his exclusion from under-14 games at the time, Dončić often asked to attend practice, even when his coach asked him to stay home.

 Representing Olimpija at the under-14 Vasas Intesa Sanpaolo Cup in Budapest in September 2011, Dončić was named the most valuable player (MVP) despite finishing as runners-up to FC Barcelona.
 In February 2012, he was loaned to Spanish club Real Madrid for the Minicopa Endesa, an under-14 Spanish club competition.
 Dončić averaged 13.0 points, 4.0 rebounds, 2.8 assists, and 3.3 steals per game to win tournament MVP honors, leading Real Madrid to a second-place finish.
 In April 2012, he participated in the under-13 Lido di Roma Tournament for Olimpija, finishing as MVP and leading scorer with 34.5 points per game.
-In the semi-final round of the event against Victoria Fermo, he posted 29 points and 15 rebounds.
+In the semifinal round of the event against Victoria Fermo, Dončić posted 29 points and 15 rebounds.
 In a title-clinching win over Lazio, he erupted for 54 points, 11 rebounds, and 10 assists.